Table of Contents

 Using the concept of integrating related experiences to build capability, creating an expectation and culture of continuous learning by leaders drives long-term benefits.
 Top leaders are expected to be champions, role models, accountability partners, and guides to their direct reports.
 The senior leaders who report to them are expected to cascade such behaviors and expectations downward through their organizations.

 Next, learning plans should be personalized and tailored to the individual leader’s needs and skill gaps.
-The availability of AI-driven learning platforms takes advantage of ongoing skill assessments to recommend learning paths and programs.
+AI-driven learning platforms leverage ongoing skill assessments to recommend learning paths and programs.
 It can alter direction within an eLearning course based on the leader's competence in skill checks that are embedded throughout the material.
-Individual development plans (IDPs) should be customized yearly (or more) based on identified skill growth and gaps, likely next steps, and future roles identified in talent reviews and succession planning exercises.
+Individual development plans (IDPs) should be customized annually (or more frequently) based on identified skill growth and gaps, likely next steps, and future roles identified in talent reviews and succession planning exercises.

 Finally, while overreliance on signature leadership development programs should be avoided as the primary source of leadership development, they should be a unique opportunity for people at similar levels to come together, get insights from external experts, solve problems in teams (action learning), and build stronger internal networks.
-These should also be used to evaluate participants using direct (and structured) observation of their capabilities, primarily related to collaboration, flexibility, agility, and interpersonal and emotional intelligence skills.
+These should also be used to evaluate participants through direct (and structured) observation of their capabilities, primarily in collaboration, flexibility, agility, and interpersonal and emotional intelligence.

 4. Focus on experiential learning